We are incredibly proud of the Flex Trainee scheme! This page covers everything you need to know about our scheme and its application process.

 Why Flex Trainee

-The Solicitor's Qualifying Exam (SQE) route to legal qualification was designed to open the legal profession up to a much wider and more diverse range of people.
-It represents a significant opportunity for historically under-represented aspiring solicitors to qualify via in-house training.
+The Solicitors Qualifying Examination (SQE) route was designed to open the legal profession up to a much wider and more diverse range of people.
+It represents a significant opportunity for historically under-represented aspiring solicitors to complete Qualifying Work Experience within in-house legal teams.

 Benefits